 Groups ask for restraining order to stop census wind-down

 ORLANDO, Fla.
-(AP) — A day after the U.S. Census Bureau said that it has already taken steps to wind down operations for the 2020 census, a coalition of cities, counties and civil rights groups is trying to stop the statistical agency in its tracks.
+(AP) — Days after the U.S. Census Bureau said that it had already taken steps to wind down operations for the 2020 census, a coalition of cities, counties and civil rights groups on Friday tried to stop the statistical agency in its tracks.

-“More immediate relief is needed,” said the court filing by the coalition.
+“Every day that we lose, we are not going to be able to get it back,” said Melissa Sherry, an attorney representing the coalition of plaintiffs during a virtual hearing.

-The door-knocking phase of the 2020 didn’t start for most of the U.S. until the beginning of August, so winding down operations in September will lead to an inaccurate count that overlooks minority communities, the court filing said.
+The door-knocking phase of the 2020 didn’t start for most of the U.S. until the beginning of August, so winding down operations in September will lead to an inaccurate count that overlooks minority communities, the plaintiffs said in a court filing.
 During the door-knocking phase, census takers go to households that haven’t yet answered the census questionnaire online, by phone or by mail.

+“We just didn’t think they would start dimming the lights right after they turned on the light switch,” Sherry said.

 The lawsuit contends the Census Bureau changed the schedule to accommodate a directive from President Donald Trump to exclude people in the country illegally from the numbers used in redrawing congressional districts, a process known as apportionment.
 More than a half dozen other lawsuits have been filed in tandem across the country, challenging Trump’s memorandum as unconstitutional and an attempt to limit the power of Latinos and immigrants of color during apportionment.